awsdocs/aws-mobile-developer-guide/doc_source/aws-mobile-cli-reference.rst

 configure
 =========

 The :code:`awsmobile <feature> configure` configures the objects in the selected feature.
 The configuration could mean adding, deleting or updating a particular artifact.
-This command can be used only if the specfic feature is already enabled.
+This command can be used only if the specific feature is already enabled.

 .. code-block:: bash